Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-Stockholm 9° 🌧️ · London 16° ☁️
+Stockholm 9° ☁️ · London 16° ☁️

 # 9°
-🌧️ **This afternoon, light rain with minimal accumulation, feels like 6°.
+☁️ **This afternoon, partly cloudy with scattered cloud cover, feels like 6°.
 Golden hour for ~45 mins.**

 **↑** 10° **↓** 6° · Tomorrow: ❄️ 11°
 Week: ▆█▂▁▁▁▁ (0° to 11°)